intentee/paddler.intentee.com/content/docs/starting-out/managing-paddler-through-api.md

 API documentation is [here](@/api/introduction/using-paddler-api.md).

-You can manage your entire Paddler setup (through Management service) and connect to Paddler to generate tokens and embeddings (through Inference service) via API.
+You can manage your entire Paddler setup (using Management service) and connect to Paddler to generate tokens and embeddings (using Inference service) via API.

-Requests to the Inference service can be sent using either WebSocket or REST.
+Requests to the Inference service can be sent through either WebSocket or REST.

 The Management service can be managed through REST.